“You have to fly business or first class to get airport lounge access”

 Supplementary cards cost £60 per year (you can add up to three).
 Additional cards do come with their own free LoungeKey access.

 This is a bit of a sneaky entry because technically speaking the HSBC Premier Mastercard – which I reviewed here – doesn’t offer free airport lounge access.
 However, by showing your Premier Mastercard, you can access any lounge in the LoungeKey network for £15 per person.

-It’s worth noting that the Santander World Elite Mastercard, available to Santander Select and Private customers, also offers access to the LoungeKey lounge network for the main cardholder as well as additional cardholders.
+It’s worth noting that the Santander World Elite Mastercard, available to Santander Select and Private customers, also grants access to the LoungeKey lounge network for the main cardholder as well as additional cardholders.
 The Santander World Elite Mastercard carries a £15 monthly fee.

 A quick mention for various current accounts:

 The Travel Plus Pack is an add-on available on most Barclays current accounts.
 It currently costs £15.50 per month.
 The Travel Plus Pack comes with six free lounge passes each year that can be used across the 800 lounges in the DragonPass Lounge network.

 NatWest Premier customers who take out a Reward Black account will receive DragonPass Premier membership.
 As this page explains, DragonPass Premier customers receive unlimited free access to all participating lounges.

 The Reward Black account costs a hefty-looking £28 per month.
 Guests cost £20 per person.

 Knowing that these cards offer airport lounge access can be a key factor in how you assess whether it’s worth paying a card’s annual fee not.